solliancenet/azure-synapse-analytics-day/04-high-performance-analysis.md

-# Exercise 4 - High Performance Analysis with Azure Synapse SQL Pools
+# Exercise 4 - High-Performance Analysis with Azure Synapse Dedicated SQL Pools

-In this exercise, you will use several of the capabilities associated with SQL Pools to analyze the data.
+In this exercise, you will use several of the capabilities associated with dedicated SQL Pools to analyze the data.

 SQL data warehouses have been for a long time the centers of gravity in data platforms.
-Modern data warehouses are capable of providing high performance, distributed, and governed workloads, regardless of the data volumes at hand.
+Modern data warehouses can provide high performance, distributed, and governed workloads, regardless of the data volumes at hand.

 The SQL Analytics pool in Azure Synapse Analytics is the new incarnation of the former Azure SQL Data Warehouse.
 It provides all the modern SQL data warehousing features while benefiting from the advanced integration with all the other Synapse services.

 The tasks you will perform in this exercise are:

-- Exercise 4 - High Performance Analysis with SQL Analytics pool
+- Exercise 4 - High-Performance Analysis with SQL Analytics pool
   - Task 1 - Use a SQL Analytics pool query to understand a dataset
   - Task 2 - Investigate query performance and table design
     - Bonus Challenge

-> **Note**: The tasks in this exercise must be run against the dedicated SQL pool (as opposed to the ones from exercise 1, which were run against the built-in pool).
+> **Note**: The tasks in this exercise must be run against the dedicated SQL pool (as opposed to the ones from exercise 1, which were run against the serverless SQL pool named "built-in" pool).
 Make sure you have `SQLPool01` selected before running each query:

 ![Run queries against a SQL pool](./media/ex04-run-on-sql-pool.png)